Totally Insane: Origin

 Ad Kapone first met T.C. in late 1989 and recorded an album titled "Crazy Shit" in mid-1990.
 However, their executive producer and good friend Micheal “Mike D” Washington was gunned down in North Oakland before its release.
 Due to disputes and disagreements with Washington’s older brother the album was unable to be released.
 Kapone and T.C. instead teamed up with a new executive producer named Manny and recorded "Direct From The Backstreet" in seven days.
 Following its success in 1993 the two decided to create a follow-up album, "Goin' Insane".

 Signing

-Totally insane got introduced to Jason Blaine - the owner of In-A-Minute Records / Music People Distribution - thru Master P, and were approached by him for distribution.
+Totally Insane got introduced to Jason Blaine - the owner of In-A-Minute Records / Music People Distribution - through Master P, and were approached by him for distribution.
 The album "Direct From The Backstreet" was selling so many units they could not press them fast enough and Jason Blaine wanted in on the Totally Insane goldmine.
 So he offered the group a 5-year, 3-album deal and offered them 30 thousand dollars.
 They signed late 1991, and would release 3 albums and end their contract in 1995.